keeley-owen/Hungry-Games/README.md

 - user-facing updates (front end/ css crew) should be checked for accessibility concerns (using the WAVE tool)
 - Good naming distinction between similar elements

+## Data sources

+For our project we will be consuming the Google Maps API, we will be using three different API's in this; 'Find Place', 'Place Details', and 'Nearby Search'.

+Google Maps API:
+- Find Place: This will be used to get the lattitude & longuitude of a location as an object, which will be used to search for the address.
+- Nearby Search: This will be used to get the radius and locations in the zone from the Find Place API.
+- Place Details: This will be used to display the details of a location, it is an object that contains all of the information we need.

 ## Naming conventions

 Be descriptive in each function/component name, reference the particular layer of the stack.